 Generously season all sides of the brisket.
 Gently rub the seasoning into the meat.
 It is best to let it rest for 45 minutes.
 This allows the meat to come up to room temperature before you put it on the smoker grill.

 Preheat your smoker to 225 degrees F. Place the brisket directly on the grates and begin the smoking process.
-You will want to smoke the meat until you reach an internal temperature of 165 degrees F. This may take between 6 and 11 hours, depending upon the thickness of your meat.
+You will want to smoke the meat until you reach an internal temperature of 165 degrees F. This may take between 6 and 11 hours, depending on the thickness of your meat.

 I use my trusty Thermoworks Thermapen instant-read meat thermometer.
 It is quick, easy to use, and gives me an exact temperature in a second every time!